zebonair/instagram-follower-analysis/README.md

 ## Disclaimer

 **Usage Responsibility:**
   This script uses [Instaloader](https://github.com/instaloader/instaloader) for interacting with Instagram data.
-Excessive use might lead to account issues and since  Instaloader is not affiliated with Instagram.
+Instaloader is not affiliated with Instagram.
+Excessive use might lead to account issues.
 Use at your own risk.